nunziatodamino/nunziatodamino.github.io/content/Solid State Physics_buffer/Density of states.md

 ### Phonon Density of States

 Consider a crystal, where any restrictions on its dimensions, followed by the application of [[Born-Von Karman boundary conditions]], result in a discretization of possible vibrational wave vectors $\bar{k}$.
-These wave vectors are obtained by solving equations derived from the [[Lattice dynamics approach]].
+These wave vectors are obtained by solving equations derived from the [[Projects/Solid State Physics/Lattice dynamics/Lattice dynamics approach]].
 In addition to the discretization, we have a dispersion relation divided into different branches $\omega_s(\bar{k})$, labeled according to their polarization and whether they are optical or acoustic modes (e.g., TO, LA, etc.) (which, we recall, do not depend on the discretization but only on the system being studied).
 Finally, to proceed with the definition, we introduce the 4-tuple $(\bar{k}, \omega_s(\bar{k}))$ as a vibrational (or phononic) state.
 We can define the vibrational density of states for branch $s$ as: